 Yet all the other stuff (on the graph) might feel ok.
 If their partner tells them that they love them and they fancy them and they spend some good times together then it might feel like a nice loving, caring, trusting, supportive relationship.
 If someone feels unsafe and has no personal control then they can cling to the best in the relationship because that’s all they feel that they have.
 Being single is better than being in an abusive relationship.

-Abusers aren’t just guys and abuse doesn’t just happen in opposite sex couples (and nor does it only happen with cisgender people).
+Abusers aren’t just men and abuse doesn’t just happen to women in opposite sex couples (and nor does it only happen with cisgender people).

 Abuse also happens in teenage relationships more than we might think.

 A lot of people can’t spot the signs of an abusive relationship if they are in one.
 That’s not their fault — this is how abuse works.
 So they may need your help to be able to see it.
 If, after reading this, you think a friend might be in an abusive relationship: